Patent Applications In India

 As per Section 135 of Indian Patents Act when an applicant files the application for a patent -claiming – priority date based on the same or substantially similar application(s) for patent filed in one or more of the convention countries, is called as convention application.
 The convention application is required to be filed within 12 months from the date of earliest priority application.

-d) PCT National Phase Patent Application in India
+d) PCT Application National Phase Entry In India

 Patent of Addition and Division in India:

-For more information on Patent Application in India please write to us at: email@example.com
+For more information on Patent Applications in India please write to us at: email@example.com